komalsrathi/RNAseq_Misc_Analysis/README.md

 # RNASeq_Analysis
-Scripts for miscellaneous RNASeq Analysis in R, Perl and Bash
+Miscellaneous scripts for RNASeq Analysis in R, Perl and Bash